vindk8d/agent-tobi-rag/pm/features/rag-agent/prd-salesperson-copilot-rag.md

 - **As a salesperson**, I want to access the copilot through Telegram so that I can get information quickly while on calls or meetings with clients
 - **As a salesperson**, I want my conversation history to be preserved so that I can reference previous queries and build context over time

-### CRM-Related Salesperson Stories
-- **As a salesperson**, I want to ask "What's the price of the Honda Civic?" so that I can provide accurate pricing information to customers
-- **As a salesperson**, I want to query "Who are my active customers this month?" so that I can prioritize my follow-up activities
-- **As a salesperson**, I want to ask "What vehicles are available in stock?" so that I can match customer preferences with available inventory
-- **As a salesperson**, I want to query "What's my sales performance this quarter?" so that I can track my progress toward goals
-- **As a salesperson**, I want to ask "What opportunities are in my pipeline?" so that I can manage my sales activities effectively
-- **As a salesperson**, I want to query "Which customers have pending activities?" so that I can prioritize my follow-up tasks
-- **As a salesperson**, I want to ask "What's the profit margin on the Toyota Camry?" so that I can optimize pricing during negotiations
-- **As a salesperson**, I want to query "What promotions are currently active?" so that I can present the best offers to customers

 ### Administrator Stories
 - **As a sales manager**, I want to upload documents to the system so that the copilot has access to the latest marketing materials and product information
 - **As an IT admin**, I want to upload internal documents to the system so that sales materials are available to the copilot
 - **As a sales manager**, I want to monitor which documents are successfully indexed so that I can ensure all relevant information is available
 - **As an admin**, I want to receive alerts when document processing fails so that I can address data source issues promptly

-### CRM-Related Administrator Stories
-- **As a sales manager**, I want to ask "What's the team's conversion rate this month?" so that I can assess team performance
-- **As a sales manager**, I want to query "Which salespeople have the highest closing rates?" so that I can identify top performers and best practices
-- **As a branch manager**, I want to ask "How is our inventory turnover compared to other branches?" so that I can optimize inventory management
-- **As an admin**, I want to query "What's the average time from lead to close?" so that I can identify bottlenecks in the sales process

 ## Functional Requirements